LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. method:: date_getLocalTimeZone()

-   Returns the current time zone of the machine running Lasso 9 as a standard GMT offset string (e.g. "-0700").
+   Returns the current time zone of the machine running Lasso Server as a standard GMT offset string (e.g. "-0700").
 Optional ``-long`` parameter shows the name of the time zone (e.g. "America/New_York").

 .. method:: date_minimum()